10 Ways to Lose Leg & Thigh Fat

 Increase Your Calcium Intake

 While calcium is generally thought to be primarily beneficial for bone health, it’s also crucial for building strong muscles.
 Calcium is essential for encouraging muscle contraction, which promotes muscle growth.
-Fortunately, for those who need to shed fat on their legs, calcium-rich foods can also help them feel the burn; research published in the journal Obesity reveals that increasing calcium intake promoted significant fat loss among obese study subjects on a calorie-restricted diet.
-Find out how to increase your calcium intake today with the 20 Calcium Rich Foods That Aren’t Dairy!
+Fortunately, for those who need to shed fat on their legs, calcium-rich foods can also help them feel the burn; research published by the American Diabetes Association reveals that increasing calcium intake promoted fat loss among overweight diabetic study subjects on a calorie-restricted diet.

 Snack on Citrus